Club History

 ChumpCar’s first race event

-Portland International Raceway was the venue for the very first ChumpCar race weekend.
-ChumpCar hosted nine events across the United States at tracks that included Texas Motor Speedway, Iowa Speedway, Portland International Raceway, Hallett Motor Racing Circuit, and Putnam Park.
-ChumpCar's first promo video
+Portland International Raceway hosted the first ChumpCar race weekend.
+The series ran nine events across the United States at tracks including Texas Motor Speedway, Iowa Speedway, Portland International Raceway, Hallett Motor Racing Circuit, and Putnam Park.
+ChumpCar’s first promo video

 First ChumpCar race at Portland International Raceway